Betty Furness: Early years

 Furness was born in Manhattan, the daughter of wealthy business executive George Choate Furness and his wife Florence.
 She attended the Brearley School and Bennett Junior College.

+Acting career

 Furness made her stage debut in the school holidays in the title role of Alice in Wonderland.
 She also posed for commercial advertising.
 She began her professional career as a model before being noticed by a talent scout and being signed to a film contract in 1932 by RKO Studios.
 Her first film role was as the "Thirteenth Woman" in the film Thirteen Women (1932) but her scenes were deleted before the film's release.

 Over the next few years, she appeared in several RKO films, and became a popular actress.
 Among her film successes were Magnificent Obsession (1935) and the Fred Astaire and Ginger Rogers film Swing Time (1936).
 By the end of the decade, she had appeared in over forty films, but during the 1940s, she found it difficult to secure acting roles.